The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/3-box-model.md

 #### Centering with Margin

 Notice your `ul, ol` selector already has `margin-inline: auto`.
-As long as the element has a valid `width` property set (in this case `fit-content` works), the element will be centered on the page.
+This instructs your browser to set the left and right margins to take up whatever space is available, effectively pushing the content to the center of their container.

 ```css
 ul, ol {